cncf/tag-security/assessments/projects/tikv/self-assessment.md

 ## Security issue resolution

-***Note:*** When looking for methods of security issue resolution, there was no easily accessible area to discuss each protocol.
-This could potentially lead to mishaps like major security vulnerabilities being publicly shown as issues

-* Bug Fixes or documentation improvement can be implemented via a normal Github Pull Request workload
-* To contribute “substantial changes”, a RFC (request for comments) document provides a consistent and controlled path for new features to enter the project
-  - RFCs must provide summary, motivation, detailed design, drawbacks, alternative, and unanswered questions
-* To report a vital security vulnerability, an email should be sent to the TiKV-security group (tikv-security@lists.cncf.io), and encrypted using the public PGP key
-  - Disclosure Policy:
-    - The received security vulnerability report shall be handed over to the security team for follow-up coordination and repair work.
-    - After the vulnerability is confirmed, a draft Security Advisory will be created on Github that lists the details of the vulnerability.
-    - Invite related personnel to discuss the fix.
-    - Fork the temporary private repository on Github, and collaborate to fix the vulnerability.
-    - After the fixed code is merged into all supported versions, the vulnerability will be publicly posted in the GitHub Advisory Database.
+To contribute to TiKV, bug fixes or documentation improvements can be made through a standard GitHub Pull Request process.
+For more substantial changes, a Request for Comments (RFC) document is required, outlining the summary, motivation, detailed design, drawbacks, alternatives, and unanswered questions.
+Security vulnerabilities should be reported to the TiKV-security group via email (tikv-security@lists.cncf.io) using their public PGP key.
+The security team manages these reports, coordinating repairs and creating a draft Security Advisory on GitHub.
+Fixes are developed in a private GitHub repository before being merged and publicly posted in the GitHub Advisory Database.

 ## Appendix